-BHP GROUP PLC ANNUAL GENERAL MEETING SPEECHES
+BHP GROUP LIMITED ANNUAL GENERAL MEETING SPEECHES

-Please find attached addresses to shareholders to be delivered by the Chair and the Chief Executive Officer at BHP Group Plc's Annual General Meeting today.
+Please find attached addresses to shareholders to be delivered by the Chair and the Chief Executive Officer at BHP Group Limited's Annual General Meeting today.

-In accordance with the Dual Listed Company structure of the Group, all of the items of business to be conducted at BHP Group Plc's Annual General Meeting will be treated as joint electorate actions with BHP Group Limited and the poll results on these items will not be known until the conclusion of BHP Group Limited's Annual General Meeting on 11 November 2021.
-The results of the polls will be released to the market shortly after conclusion of the BHP Group Limited Annual General Meeting.
+In accordance with the Dual Listed Company structure of the Group, all of the items of business to be conducted at BHP Group Limited's Annual General Meeting will be treated as joint electorate actions with BHP Group Plc.
+The poll results on these items will be released to the market shortly after conclusion of the BHP Group Limited Annual General Meeting.

-The meeting can be accessed at https://edge.media-server.com/mmc/p/8e2yermz.
+The meeting can be accessed at: https://web.lumiagm.com/367084684